Jekyll One

 4 The modifier can be used to add individual CSS classes e.g. for BS styles for margin setting and other

-Click on button VIEW to see how it’s looks alike
+Click on button VIEW to see what it looks like

 flag:de[rectangle, 2x, ml-3 mr-2 mb-2] Germany (rectangle) +